 It goes without saying that Siri will work on your Apple Watch only when enabled.
 Here’s how to do that:

-You can do the same from the paired iPhone by going to the Watch app > My Watch > Siri.
+You can also do this from the paired iPhone by going to the iPhone Watch app > My Watch > Siri.

 Once enabled, you can call Siri on Apple Watch in any of these ways: